-Source 4: Own
+Source 4: SURS

 Why does this happen?
 We suspect that the time series is not long enough to create good enough fitting models.
 But the issue might also be in the models themselves.
 In the future we will test more complicated fitting models, such as ARIMA or ADL.